Education policy of the second Trump administration: Student deportations

+Finance

+The administration announced it would lift the 2020 pause on garnishing wages and federal payments (such as tax refunds, Social Security benefits) for student loan borrowers who are in default which could affect millions.
+In March 2025, Trump signed Executive Order 14235 to limit eligibility for Public Service Loan Forgiveness.
+In October 2025, the administration finalized revisions to the Public Service Loan Forgiveness program, expanding the power of the Education Department to exclude organizations that engage in activities involving a "substantial illegal purpose", including puberty blockers for trans youth (referred to as "chemical castration") and illegal immigration.

+The administration redirected around $500 million to HBCUs and tribal colleges and universities while cutting other programs for minority students.

+The Justice Department has challenged in-state tuition for undocumented students in California, Illinois, Kentucky, Minnesota, Oklahoma, Texas, Virginia.

 K–12 education

 In February 2025, the Department of Education established an "end-DEI" portal to take complaints about DEI programs in K–12 schools.
 The administration also warned of cuts in federal funding for universities that continued with diversity, equity and inclusion (DEI) programs.

 In April 2025, the Trump administration demanded that states receiving money for sex education under the Personal Responsibility Education Program (PREP) remove all references to gender identity, transgender and non-binary people from the curriculum, referring to it as "gender ideology".
 As of October 2025, at least eleven states have complied with the demands, while 16 other states and Washington DC have filed a lawsuit.
 On October 27, 2025, the deadline given by the administration to comply or risk losing federal funding, U.S. district court judge Ann Aiken ruled that the Department of Health and Human Services (HHS) may not cut funding from states that do not comply.